hpsfoundation/tac/lifecycle_policy.md

 ## IV.
 Periodic Review Process

 The TAC shall periodically review projects to determine whether they are in the stage that accurately reflects their current status, needs, and goals.
-Project reviews will be conducted by a three-member committee of TAC voting members appointed by the TAC Chair.
+Projects shall be reviewed by a three-member committee of TAC voting members appointed by the TAC Chair.
 Each review must culminate in one of the following recommendations:

  * Escalate to TAC Evaluation
  * Renew at Current Stage